 “I am extremely proud of our students for how well they competed,” Appel said.
 “Without any prior experience in this tournament, they outperformed teams from schools that had been here before as well as schools with large environmental law programs.”

 This marks Georgia Law’s second national quarterfinalist finish this advocacy season, with the first coming at the National Moot Court Competition earlier this month.

 Office of Communications and Public Relations, "UGA School of Law places in quarterfinals at national environmental moot court competition" (2010).
 Press Releases.
-Paper 474.
+474.